Frans Snyders: Animalier

-His compositions with monkeys wreaking havock in a pantry became very popular.
-The Louvre collection holds two monkey-themed paintings.
-They show two capuchin monkeys in a pantry pillaging a basket of fruit and toppling dishes.
+His compositions with monkeys wreaking havock became very popular.
+The Louvre collection holds four such monkey-themed paintings.
+Three of them show capuchin monkeys pillaging baskets of fruit and toppling dishes in pantries or in an outdoor setting.
 The monkeys are painted with naturalism, neither idealizing nor caricaturing them.

 While the monkey had since the Middle Ages symbolized the sinner - a greedy, lecherous creature, driven by its senses only – during the 16th and 17th centuries it became the symbol of stupidity.
 Through their uncontrolled grabbing and consuming of food the monkeys show their barbaric nature which is driven solely by animal instinct and desire.
-The Louvre compositions with capuchin monks can also be interpreted as a form of vanitas paintings: the fruit in these still lifes is appetizing yet bound to perish.
+The Louvre compositions with capuchin monkeys can also be interpreted as a form of vanitas paintings: the fruit in these still lifes is appetizing yet bound to perish.
 The fruit thus symbolizes the brevity and futility of life.
 The compositions can further be regarded as illustrations of the risk of poor household management which is driven solely by the satisfaction of the senses.